-The death of loved one is a life-changing event, especially if the one you loved lost his or her life far too early because of the negligent, reckless, or intentional acts of another.
-You are enduring a situation that neither your loved one, nor you, deserve.
+The death of a loved one is a life-changing event, especially if the one you loved lost his or her life far too early because of the negligent, reckless, or intentional acts of another.
+You are enduring a situation that neither your loved one nor you deserve.
 Those seeking justice due to the wrongful death of a family member can rely on the injury attorneys at Berkowitz and Hanna LLC to aggressively protect their legal rights and interests.

 We believe that when someone –intentionally or not – causes a death, they should be held accountable for their actions.
 Our Connecticut wrongful death lawyers are committed to providing dedicated and compassionate legal representation for those affected by fatal accidents.

 Wrongful death is the legal term for when someone loses their life because of the negligent, reckless, or intentional acts of a person, group of people, or company. or organization.
 When this occurs, surviving family members may be able to pursue claims for compensation due to their pain, suffering, financial losses, and punitive damages, depending on the circumstances.

 These types of incidents could happen in many ways, including: